Joint Universal Credit claims for couples

 If you’re working

-If either or both of you are working, you may be able to claim Universal Credit if you take home less than £541 a month between you.
+If either or both of you’re working, you might be able to claim Universal Credit if you take home less than £541 a month between you.

 If one of you is claiming benefits